Raajzz/navbar-react-project/README.md

-# Cocktails Project
+# NAVBAR PROJECT

-A simple react-tailwind application that uses the [cocktails api](https://www.thecocktaildb.com/api.php) This application had been manually deployed onto netlify, you can find it [here](https://cocktails-project-raaj.netlify.app/) The application shall be deployed via github in the future.
+A simple react-tailwind application to build a navbar

 # Getting Started with Create React App